 Wonk Unit has always been about “me”.
 My songs are my diary.
 I make music for myself, exactly as I skateboard for myself and draw pictures for myself.
 I never wanted to force Wonk on anyone as it was such a personal thing to me.
 My original ethos which still stands to this day is that I would never ask for a gig or review or record deal or endorsement.
 Wonk only go where we are wanted and appreciated.
 I never needed the approval of others.

 I’ve been lucky to have had such a rad bunch of idiots join me over the years.
-Because of our non stop commitment to touring, our line ups often change.
-Tommy (drums) and Pwosion (bass) have been our longest serving members with Kenny on guitar and Simon on keys.
+Because of our non-stop commitment to touring, our line ups often change.
+Pwosion (bass) has been our longest-serving member with Kenny on guitar and Vez on keys/vocals.

 We also have BMX filming legend Mark Richards as our official videotographer and photographer.